When You Have One Shot to Secure a Meeting with a High-Value Prospect

-A prospective customer emails you expressing interest in meeting to discuss how your product or service could solve their problem.
-So, how do you respond?
+An important prospect emails you expressing interest in meeting to discuss how your product or service could solve their problem.
+How do you respond?

 If you’re like most people, you’ll reply:

 That sounds great!